fermga/TNFR-LFS/docs/reference/autoapi/tnfr_core/operators/operators/index.md

 # `tnfr_core.operators.operators` module
 High-level TNFR × LFS operators for telemetry analytics pipelines.

+!!! warning "Deprecation notice"
+    The function ``tnfr_core.operators.operators.evolve_epi`` now forwards to
+    :func:`tnfr_core.operators.structural.epi_evolution.evolve_epi` and will be
+    removed in a future release.
+Update imports to reference the structural module directly to silence the deprecation warning.

 ## Classes
 ### `DissonanceBreakdown`
 Breakdown of dissonance events by usefulness.